azsk/DevOpsKit-docs/05-Alerting-and-Monitoring/Readme.md

 [Back to top…](Readme.md#contents)

 ### [D] Leveraging other Management Solutions from the Azure Marketplace ###
-The Log Analytics Solutions contains several out of the box solutions that are invaluable to use towards a comprehensive coverage of monitoring and alerts of various Azure resource types.
-Many resources generate a rich set of 'data plane' diagnostics and logs which can be routed into an Log Analytics dashboard for monitoring using these solutions.
+The Azure Monitor contains several out of the box solutions that are invaluable to use towards a comprehensive coverage of monitoring and alerts of various Azure resource types.
+Many resources generate a rich set of 'data plane' diagnostics and logs which can be routed into a Log Analytics dashboard for monitoring using these solutions.
 In the part, we will look at how to leverage a couple of common solutions.
 You can add more based on the specific resources (SQL, VM, Service Fabric, Key Vault, etc.) you are using in your subscription.